 Client part

-Every drone will have a Client part along with the Hydra Server Part.
-The client part will have no idea about the server endpoints except the main entrypoint to the server (VERY IMPORTANT TO DEMONSTRATE HYDRA CAPABILITIES).
+Every drone will have a Client part alongside its Hydra Server Part.
+The cool thing is, the client part won’t know anything about the server endpoints except for the main entrypoint to the server (this is super important for showing off Hydra’s capabilities!).
 The client will have to figure out the rest on its own.
-A Drone Client will serve the following purposes -
+A Drone Client will handle a couple of things:

-• Will be used to issue POST requests to the central server to submit drone status whenever the status changes or the drone needs to override the server orders.
+• It’ll send POST requests to the central server to update the drone’s status whenever it changes or if the drone needs to override server orders.

-• Will be used to issue POST requests to the central server to submit the data stream from sensors, this will only be done when the drone’s status will be [Progress: Analysing].
-After the data stream is successfully submitted the drone will move to the next destination.
-Upon successful retrieval of Sensor data from the drone, the server will issue new orders to the drone (can be automatic or manual by the user).
+• It’ll also send POST requests to the central server to submit data streams from its sensors.
+This only happens when the drone’s status is [Progress: Analysing].
+Once the data stream is successfully sent, the drone moves to its next destination.
+After the server gets the sensor data, it’ll send new orders to the drone (either automatically or manually by a user).

 Central server

-The central server will be a Hydra based API server acting as a central data store and control center for all the drones.
-It will also have a client part just like the drones that will be used to issue orders to different drones.
+The central server is a Hydra-based API server that acts as the main data hub and control center for all the drones.
+It also has a client part, just like the drones, which it uses to send orders to different drones.
+It’s basically the brain of the operation!

 Main Functions

-• It will act as a central database for all the drones to store their logs and sensor data.
-This will be done using the drone client side, they will issue POST/PUT requests after some fixed interval of time or upon some status change.
+• It acts as a central database for all the drones, storing their logs and sensor data.
+Drones will send POST/PUT requests at fixed intervals or when their status changes.

-• It will have some endpoint to serve all the logs from all the drones in some natural language format for the GUI part.
+• It has an endpoint to serve all the drone logs in a human-readable format for the GUI.

-• The server will issue orders to all the drones to make them coordinate and cover the entire area of interest ( the client side of the server will be used to send orders to the drones).
+• The server sends orders to all the drones, making them coordinate and cover the entire area of interest (the server’s client side handles sending these orders).

 • retrieve_drone_list() [GET][POST][/api/drones] - Will return list of all available drones {DroneCollection}.
 POST can be used to add new drones.
 For example /drones/123 will return Drone 123’s specs and details.